 and 7.
 SP1 terminates the call to its end user.

-Utilizing the NPAC as an ENUM Registry – provisions NPAC with Tier 1 NS records for each TN for which IP interconnection is offered.
+Note that although the NPAC URI approach is proposed primarily in support of per-TN information exchange, the Voice URI can also be populated on thousands block level, thus providing some level of aggregation where appropriate.

-Consistent with 3GPP IMS recommendations for inter-carrier routing, an ENUM-based architecture is proposed for routing across the IP NNI.
+The NPAC as a Tier 1 ENUM Registry Consistent with 3GPP IMS recommendations for inter-carrier routing, an ENUM-based architecture is proposed for routing across the IP NNI.
 The essence of this architecture is a query using the protocol described in RFC 6116.
 3GPP recommendations do not specify, however, the details of the ENUM data repository to be queried nor the source of the data in that repository.
 This proposal includes recommendations for these matters, the corresponding data formats, and the manner in which the results of ENUM queries are processed to resolve responses to the IP address(es) toward which a SIP INVITE to the destination network Session Border Controller are to be directed.

 The classic ENUM “golden tree” architecture assumed a tiered structure in which a Tier 0 registry (such as the one currently managed by RIPE for the e164.arpa user ENUM domain) contains name server (NS) records pointing to the Tier 1 name servers authoritative for individual E.164 country codes.
 The Tier 1 registries in turn consist of NS records pointing to the authoritative Tier 2 server for a specific E.164 number.
 The Tier 2 servers, maintained by or for the assignee of the number, contained NAPTR records that resolved to the URIs needed to establish communication to the number in question.